 - Public Health England's PPE hub

 - The RCGP is regularly updating guidance for GP practices - more information here.

 - GPs in England can also find links to all relevant guidance for primary care on coronavirus on NHS England's website here.

 - There is also specific guidance on care of the deceased with a confirmed or suspected case of COVID-19 here.

 NHS England says all practice staff should be made aware of the standard operating procedure, the latest case definitions and guidance on patients at most risk of severe illness as a result of COVID-19.

 Any urgent updates to practices will be provided by the central alerting system (CAS), so practices should ensure the MHRA has an up to date email address that is regularly checked by staff

-The latest standard operating procedure says that practices should be 'focused on the restoration of routine chronic condition management and prevention wherever possible, including vaccination, screening and immunisation, contraception and health checks'.
+The latest standard operating procedure (which is dated early August) says that practices should be 'focused on the restoration of routine chronic condition management and prevention wherever possible, including vaccination, screening and immunisation, contraception and health checks'.